The Domain Name System (DNS) acts like a virtual telephone directory for the Internet.

 Although this looks simple from your point of view, your ISP's DNS server (technically, a DNS recursor) must work with several other servers to make this happen.

 The recursor first sends a request to a DNS root server.
-This looks at the extension of the domain (.com, .net, .org and so on) and returns the address of a Top Level Domain (TLD) nameserver which handles that domain type.
+This request is also known as a ‘query’.
+This query is designed to discover the extension of the domain (.com, .net, .org and so on) and returns the address of a Top Level Domain (TLD) nameserver which handles that domain type.
+These are sometimes known as ‘zones.

 Finally, the recursor sends your query to the authoritative nameserver, the one holding the actual record for this website.